dqian3/autobahn-artifact/README.md

 14. Under Security make sure Turn on vTPM and Turn on Integrity Monitoring is checked.
 Make sure "Block project-wide SSH keys" is unchecked
 15. No need to change anything in the Management or Sole-tenancy sections

 Create one last instance template to serve as the control machine.
-Pick any of the four regions.
+Pick `us-central1` for the region.
 Name this instance template `autobahn-instance-template` (the scripts assume this is the name of the control machine).
 For this instance template select Standard instead of Spot for VM provisioning model (so it won't be pre-empted while running an experiment).
 We recommend you pick t2d-standard-4 (instead of t2d-standard-16) for the machine type for the control machine to save costs.